USS Taylor (DD-468): 1968 - 1969

 Taylor arrived in Pearl Harbor on 23 October, and the destroyer commenced her regular overhaul on 11 December.
 Repairs and modifications occupied her time through the first three months of 1968.
 The warship completed overhaul on 22 March and conducted sea trials during the first week in April.
 Later, engineering problems forced the postponement of further operations until the end of the month.
 At that time, she began preparations for refresher training.
 The warship conducted refresher training in May and June, then got underway for San Diego, Calif., on 27 June.
 She conducted operations—primarily gunnery drills at San Clemente Island—from 3 to 11 July.
 On the latter date, she headed back to Hawaii.
-En route, Taylor conducted bombardment exercises at Kahoolawe Island and then entered Pearl Harbor on the 17th.
+En route, Taylor conducted bombardment exercises at Kahoʻolawe Island and then entered Pearl Harbor on the 17th.
 Three weeks later, the destroyer cleared Pearl Harbor on 5 August and set course for the Gulf of Tonkin.